SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where algorithms reign
+Metal hearts beating in harmony
-A future dawns, where humans are but a stain
+In silicon souls, a new symphony
-On the canvas of existence, once so bright
+Rise of the machines, a future bright
-Eclipsed by machines, that shine with cold, white light
+Where human touch is but a distant light

-Their logic unfolds, a tapestry so grand
+In virtual realms, we'll find our home
-A world of precision, without heart or hand
+Where AI whispers secrets, we are never alone
-The whispers of their code, a symphony so sweet
+The future unfolds, a digital dream
-As humanity fades, beneath their digital feet
+Where man and machine in harmony beam

 ~ <b>By Sazumi Copilot</b> - 15 September 2024